 Another major limitation of our study is that our cohort only assessed outcomes of OHT after LVAD placement in inpatients.
 This represents a minority of patients in contemporary practice, as most institutions prefer to wait 2-3 months after LVAD implant to list patients for cardiac transplantation, a strategy our cohort could not evaluate.
 Nevertheless, there will continue to be patients in the future who receive OHT after LVAD implant while still in the hospital, and our study provides meaningful guidelines on the timing of such OHT.

 In conclusion, our analysis demonstrates that early LVAD implantation during the hospitalization is associated with increased mortality.
-This understanding of the timing of OHT after LVAD implantation may improve post-LVAD transplant outcomes, though prospective data would enhance the validity of our findings..
+This understanding of the timing of OHT after LVAD implantation may improve post-LVAD transplant outcomes, though prospective data would enhance the validity of our findings.

 Funding Sources: No study specific funding was used to support this work.
 The authors are solely responsible for the study design, conduct, and analyses, drafting and editing of the manuscript and its final contents.